alok/LeanTool/README.md

 - System prompt instructions to utilize Lean features that are likely missing from the LLMs' training data, including interactive commands that elicit suggestions / information from Lean
 - Flexible usage: as python library, as command-line chat interface, or as OpenAI-compatible API server

+## API Server Demo

+A demo of the OpenAI-compatible API server is up at [http://www.codeproofarena.com:8800/v1](http://www.codeproofarena.com:8800/v1).
+To use it, connect your app to the above URL as the API Base URL, "provider" as OpenAI or OpenAI-compatible, "model" as one of the key names in the models dict in [leantool.py](https://github.com/GasStationManager/LeanTool/blob/main/leantool.py), and API key as your API key for the chosen model.
+See below for specific set up details for OpenWebUI, Continue.dev and Cline.

 ## Installation

 - Install Lean